freenas/freenas-docs/userguide/system.rst

    rc.conf options are stored in :file:`/tmp/rc.conf.freenas`.

-.. warning:: adding a sysctl, loader, or rc.conf option is an advanced feature.
-A sysctl immediately affects the kernel running the
-   %brand% system and a loader could adversely affect the ability of the %brand% system to successfully boot.
+.. warning:: Adding a sysctl, loader, or :file:`rc.conf` option is an advanced feature.
+A sysctl immediately affects the kernel running the %brand% system and a loader could adversely affect the ability of the %brand% system to successfully boot.
    **Do not create a tunable on a production system unless you understand and have tested the ramifications of that change.**

 Since sysctl, loader, and rc.conf values are specific to the kernel parameter to be tuned, the driver to be loaded, or the service to